IAT scheme

 .

 This scheme, open to institutions in Scotland, involves sparqs training your in-house trainers (IATs) at our annual ‘train the trainer’ in August, following which, your IATs then train your course reps.
-While the opportunity for joining the scheme in 2023-24 has now passed, if you are interested in joining the scheme in the future, please contact us and we can discuss your needs and provide information around what is involved in creating and managing an IAT team.
+If you are interested in joining the scheme in the future, please contact us and we can discuss your needs and provide information around what is involved in creating and managing an IAT team.

 If you have any other questions or requests related to CRT, please get in touch with Nicola Cameron, Business Manager - nicola.cameron@sparqs.ac.uk or email us at admin@sparqs.ac.uk.